St Mary’s CE First School and Nursery, West Moors, Dorset

 ‘At St Mary’s CE First School & Nursery, our core purpose is to provide an inclusive and nurturing environment that inspires a love of learning and prepares our children to be confident, resilient and compassionate citizens of the world.
 We believe every child has the potential to achieve great things, and we strive to ignite that potential through a dynamic and engaging curriculum that meets the diverse needs and interests of our learners.’

-The school’s vision is to empower the children to ‘Believe in Better…Be more Awesome.’
+The school’s vision is to empower the children to ‘Believe in better… be more awesome.’
 Their focus is on providing a rich curriculum based on a model of growth mindset and finding new ways to provide an enriching educational experience for all.

 Recognising the increasing need to support children with social, emotional, and mental health (SEMH) challenges, St Mary’s began implementing the Hamish & Milo programme in September 2024.
 Initially, the programme supported a small number of children on a one-to-one basis.
 By January 2025, the remaining schools in the Trust had also joined the Hamish & Milo Community and began embedding the programmes within their own settings.